 My favorite place in Riviera Maya is Playa del Carmen, an hour south of Cancun by bus or car.
 Here, you'll find white sandy beaches of varying depths.

-I like Playa del Carmen because it has budget-friendly accommodations, a block from the beach, and plenty of rooftop restaurants for enjoying the Caribbean breeze.
+I like Playa del Carmen because it offers budget-friendly accommodations, is a block from the beach, and has plenty of rooftop restaurants where you can enjoy the Caribbean breeze.

 Playa Palancar, Cozumel